Japanese law is grounded primarily in the civil law tradition, though elements of the common law have influenced certain legal developments.

 B. Public Benefit Status

-Before the enactment of the 2008 laws, acquiring public benefit status was not a separate procedure under Japanese law.
+Before the enactment of the three new laws in 2008, acquiring public benefit status was not a separate procedure under Japanese law.
 This is no longer the case for associations and foundations.
 Under the new framework, associations and foundations can obtain legal personality if they carry out activities that are not in the public interest.
 For SNCs and other organizations, however, this issue continues to be addressed at the initial registration stage; these NPOs are required to demonstrate to the responsible government agency or local government that they provide a public benefit in order to obtain legal personality.
 These same ministries may dissolve an organization by revoking the initial authorization if they conclude that it no longer serves the public interest.

 A SNC must pursue one or more of the "specified nonprofit activities" listed in a schedule to the SNC Law.
 Enumerated activities include: